Direction

 trademark.

-usually followed by publication of a cautionary notice in
+is usually followed by publication of a cautionary notice

 imitation,unauthorized use or infringement of the said